Stop Wasting Time In Meeting Management- Use These Easy Steps To Win Back Lost Productivity :

 A one-hour meeting is not a one-hour meeting

 At a company meeting, organizers are tasked with getting a group of busy people together at the same time and place.
 This may involve communicating back and forth with attendees via email or phone.
 Once everyone agrees on a time to meet, meeting organizers must find a meeting room that fits their needs and criteria as well as order audiovisual equipment, catering, and other additional services, register guests at the reception, and ensure the right information about the meeting is available for the finance department for tax reasons.
-When they are finished coordinating a meeting, meeting planners may find that they’ve spent more time scheduling the meeting than they’ll spend in the meeting itself.
+When they are finished coordinating a meeting, meeting planners may find that they’ve spent more time scheduling the meeting than they will spend in the meeting itself.

 Now, count in all the time spent and activities supporting a meeting from the different organizational units involved in meetings.
 Facility Management needs to ensure that the right amount and configuration of rooms are available.
 Facility Service can deliver the right table arrangement.
 The Corporate Kitchen provides food, beverages, or other services for the meeting.
 The Reception needs to keep track of today’s visitors and manage check-ins, print out visitor badges, notify the host of the meeting about the arrival of the attendee, and check out the guest.
 Finance needs to settle the cost of the meeting or manage everything related to tax and cost centers.
 A 1-hour meeting is never just a 1-hour meeting.

-Due to all the related and surrounding activities to meeting room booking, meeting management is a true cross-organizational discipline that requires management focus, to ensure you don’t waste time on poor processes and kill employee productivity due to context switch between systems.
+Due to all the related and surrounding activities to meeting room booking, meeting management is a true cross-organizational discipline that requires management focus, to ensure you do not waste time on poor processes and kill employee productivity due to context switch between systems.
 Without the right tools that integrate processes and bind organizational units together, you end up with a situation where a 1-hour meeting is more likely a 5-hour meeting

 What Is The Consequence Of Lost Productivity?